 More information on Holiday Celebrations recommendations

-- DC recommends delaying travel until you are
+- CDC recommends delaying travel until you are

 - If you are not fully vaccinated and must

 International Travel recommendations for unvaccinated people.